In this article, I’ll be teaching you what lead qualification is, why you need it, and how to qualify leads on autopilot for your sales team.

 Let’s take a look at Company A.

 Sales Rep John gets a lead and begins the process of nurturing them into a customer.
-And for Company A, the whole sales process, from cold traffic to final sale, usually takes around 5 weeks.
+And for Company A, the whole sales funnel, from cold traffic to final sale, usually takes around 5 weeks.

-So Sales Rep John spends those 5 weeks “warming” this new lead up when he finally gets to the end and goes for the close.
+So Sales Rep John spends those 5 weeks “warming” this new lead-up when he finally gets to the end and goes for the close.
 Then when the time comes, it turns out that the lead’s business is entirely incompatible with John’s product.

 Sure, he may get a referral further down the line, but that’s a big maybe.

 All the effort John spent during those 5 weeks is virtually gone.
 And every time this happens to Company A, the profit decreases drastically.

 If he had spent the time to qualify the lead initially, all of this could’ve been avoided.

 Now, let’s take a look at Company B.